NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-Wilvang/README.md

 ## Link to repository

-You can find my GitHub epository [here](https://github.com/Wilvang?tab=repositories).
+You can find my GitHub repository [here](https://github.com/Wilvang?tab=repositories).

 ## How to run the project